 Oats are active mood boosters as they release energy slowly into the bloodstream that keeps blood sugar levels and mood stable.
 Oats also contain the mood-boosting mineral selenium.

-Water is inevitable for our body.
-When we are dehydrated, it can severely affect our ability to concentrate.
+Water is essential for our body.
+Dehydration can severely affect our ability to concentrate.

 Vitamin D is called the sunshine vitamin.
 It increases the production of the neurotransmitters that are associated with mood, like serotonin.
 Research has also shown that taking vitamin D supplements helps maintain a positive mental state.